rido-min/pnp-ppr-sample-spec/README.md

 - Query the Device Twin
 - Query the Digital Twin
 - Update the ModelId from the device and see the new Id in the DigitalTwin
+- Update a desired property
+- Invoke a command

 ## Complete Solution

 There is a complete solution available here, and you can use it as a reference, but we encourage you to figure out how to complete the scenario steps by using our public documentation and samples.